lior10r/PyRoute/README.md

 <a name="installation"/>

 ## Installation
 Run `install.sh` to install the required dependencies.
-Before running, make sure you have access to `/mnt/shared/Installs`.

 The following steps are performed to makes sure the clients are **not** connected by default:
 1. `docker` will be configured with `iptables: false` to prevent new iptables rules.
 To restore the default `docker` configuration remove that line from `/etc/docker/daemon.json` and restart the `docker` service.